geektrust/coding-problem-artefacts/NodeJS/README.md

-This document explains how we compile and execute your solution in NPM execution Environment. __You **MUST** only submit source code and it should not inculde the node_modules folder.__
+This document explains how we compile and execute your solution in NPM execution Environment. __You **MUST** only submit source code and it should not include the node_modules folder.__

 Under the NodeJS runtime enviroment, we execute Javascript and [Typescript](#Typescript) code.